 Boating and Water-based Activities

 Water sports and activities, such as swimming, water skiing, jet skiing, fishing, and so on, are very popular, particularly during the summer months.
 However, the potential for great danger accompanies these fun summer activities.
-The dangers are heightened when someone is inexperienced, negligent, or intoxicated.
+The dangers are heightened when someone is inexperienced, aggressive, negligent, or intoxicated.

 There is a convergence of legal theories and State and Federal (and international) laws that come into play with airplane, cruise ship and boating accidents.
 The Montreal Convention (Convention for the Unification of Certain Rules for International Carriage by Air, 1999) which amended the Warsaw Convention, for instance. re-establishes uniformity and predictability of the rules relating to the international carriage of passengers, luggage and cargo.
 Airplane and boating accidents, by their very nature, though rare in frequency compared to other types of accident, are horrific and large-scale tragic accidents.